Step7750/ScheduleStorm/README.md

   * Fast client side schedule generation when adding courses
   * Inline RMP Ratings
   * Dynamic Scoring that takes into account your preferences
-  * Download a photo of your schedule, or copy it to clipboard
+  * Download a photo of your schedule, share it to Facebook or Imgur, or copy it to clipboard
   * Create groups of classes and let the generator use "One of", "Two Of", etc.. of them
   * Block off timeslots by dragging on the calendar
   * Supports many Unis, with a framework for adding more

 ## How does it work?

 The front-end of the site is hosted on Github pages and proceeds to query a central API server that we host.
 The API server holds the university data and replies to the client with whatever they need.

 When a client chooses a specific term and uni, we send over all of the class data and ratemyprofessor ratings in a gzipped response (~350KB compressed, ~3MB uncompressed).